- Make sure you pack enough of your anti-HIV drugs to cover your trip.

 "If you are travelling across time zones, this will have implications for the time you take your medication.
 Generally, it’s best to adapt to the time zone of your destination as quickly as possible."

 It’s safest to carry your medication in your hand luggage, as this is less likely to get lost.
 Or you may choose to put some in your hand luggage and some in your suitcase, in case either bag is lost.
 If you are travelling to another country it makes good sense to have a copy of your prescription or a letter from your doctor explaining that your medicines are for a chronic medical condition.
+Find out more on our page on travelling with HIV medication.

 Treatment breaks are not recommended.
 If you are thinking of taking a break from your HIV treatment to travel, then you should discuss the possible risks of this with your doctor.
 These risks include developing resistance to your drugs, being more vulnerable to health problems in the future and – if you have a low CD4 cell count – of becoming ill while you are not taking treatment.